 The stroke took away my father’s ability to speak.
 This left my mother entirely in charge of everything.
 He was suddenly confined to a bed, and life was over as I had known it.
 Overnight, I went from child to full-time caregiver.
 He was placed in a rehabilitation center three hours from our home within time.

-Most of the time, I was left with family members so that my mother could spend time with my father.
-After it was determined that he would not recover, we brought him home and I helped my mother look after him for two years, rather than going out with my friends doing things that normal teenagers do; instead, I was at home feeding and changing my dad.
-When I was fifteen, my mom finally surrendered to the fact that my father required 24-hour attention that we could simply not provide.
+Most of the time, I was left with family members so my mother could spend time with my father.
+After determining that he would not recover, we brought him home, and I helped my mother look after him for two years; rather than going out with my friends doing things that normal teenagers do; instead, I was at home feeding and changing my dad.
+When I was fifteen, my mom finally accepted that my father required 24-hour attention that we could not provide.
 He died in a Veteran’s Home in 2009.
-I think it is important to note for the purpose of this statement of my disadvantaged status, that my father’s being forced against his will to participate in the Vietnam War left his family wounded as well.
-This is particularly clear with respect to the development of my older siblings.
+For this statement of my disadvantaged status, I think it is important to note that my father was forced against his will to participate in the Vietnam War, which ultimately left his entire family wounded.
+This is particularly clear concerning the development of my older siblings.

 I feel strongly that my humble origins and the loss of my father early on have provided me with valuable opportunities for growth and insight, especially into the plight of socio-economically disadvantaged individuals and groups.
 This is one reason why I have a burning passion for the goal of working with underserved populations as a dentist; bringing gifts of life and happiness to other needy children will be, for me, snatching victory from the jaws of defeat.